Primary schools ranked: 15 best-performing schools in Lancashire area

-The best performing primary schools in the Burnley borough have been ranked based on the latest academic attainment data.
+The best performing primary schools in the Lancaster district have been ranked based on the latest academic attainment data.

 Join our new WhatsApp Community to get the latest news and top stories from across Lancashire directly to your phone.